KhalilSelyan/dbdump/README.md

 ### Interactive Mode (Recommended)

-Simply run without arguments for a guided experience:
+Simply run without arguments for a guided experience with smart defaults:

 ```bash
 # Using source